 Leave the chlorine in your water supply overnight.
 The next morning, open faucets and run a garden hose into your yard to flush out the system.
 Don’t aim the hose water at any plants you don’t want to die, since chlorine kills plant life.
 Also, don’t aim the water at your septic system.
 Make sure all the chlorine is out of your water supply before testing for coliform.
 After one week and again after one month, test for coliform and repeat the process if your results are positive.

-It is also a good idea to disinfect your water softener system the same time you disinfect your well.
+It is also a good idea to disinfect your water softener system at the same time you disinfect your well.
 Make sure to follow the manufacturer’s directions for disinfecting your particular system.

 For more information on water well disinfection, visit IDEM’s webpage on well disinfection.
 You can also contact C&J Well Co. in central Indiana for all of your water well needs.
-We specialize in drilling, maintenance and water treatment.
+We specialize in drilling, maintenance, and water treatment.
 Give us a call today!